Investors should consider bid and offer spreads – also known as buy and sell spreads – when buying and selling exchange traded funds (ETFs).

 When it comes to ETFs, liquidity and bid-offer spreads depend primarily on the liquidity of the assets the ETF holds.
 ETFs that invest in liquid underlyings such as large, ‘blue chip’ stocks may be more liquid, and have tighter spreads, than an ETF that invests in less liquid underlying assets such as small companies.

 As with most investments, trading costs rise in line with the level of trading activity.
-The bid-offer cost of buying then selling become a much smaller drag on overall returns when investments are held for the longer-term.
+The bid and offer cost of buying then selling become a much smaller drag on overall returns when investments are held for the longer-term.

 Bid-offer spreads for all BetaShares Funds can be found on the BetaShares website, on the respective product page, as seen below: